MicrosoftDocs/Devices-docs/surface/surface-driver-firmware-lifecycle-support.md

 | Surface Laptop Go                  | 10/13/2020   | 10/13/2024            |

-1 Indicates devices with a previously declared end of firmware/driver servicing support date.
+**References:** 1.
+Indicates devices with a previously declared end of firmware/driver servicing support date.

 ## Learn more